DarkaMaul/fluffy-octo-train/docs/emotions.md

 ## The best moments

+### Hiking thru unpeopled areas

+For several streched we really felt alone, on barely hiked trailed (e.g. GPT37).
+This is a unique feeling to be surrended by unpeopled gorgeous nature !

 ### Climbing volcanos

 The route of the GPT allows for several options to climb volcanos.
 This is quite a unique experience and usually only a moderate detour.
 We climbed 5 of them :